 - Delivered with compassion.

 Critically ill patients have complex medical needs.
 Patients may be experiencing life threatening organ failure or medical disorders.
-Patients and physicians turn to Penn Medicine's Critical Care Unit (CCU) when a patient is critically ill, or if the treatment options available at their local hospital have been exhausted.
+Patients and physicians turn to Penn Medicine's critical care team when a patient is critically ill, or if the treatment options available at their local hospital have been exhausted.

 Efficient Coordination Equals Enhanced Care

 Critically ill patients need top-level care, intense medical supervision and close monitoring.
 The care is complex and frequently involves multiple medical specialties.
-Medical decisions often must be made immediately in the CCU.
-Meticulous coordination is essential to ensure that every patient receives the best care available.
+Medical decisions often must be made immediately.
+Meticulous coordination is essential to ensure that every patient receives the best care available, regardless of location in the hospital.

 Penn's critical care team is experienced in coordinating high-level care, including: